Nexenta/edge-dev/install/nfs-container.md

-## Installing and Running NexentaEdge Scale-Out NFS v3 compatible service container (EXPERIMENTAL)
+## Installing and Running NexentaEdge Scale-Out NFS v3 compatible service container
 This guide will explain how to setup Scale-Out NFS service container on one or more servers.
 Assumption is that cluster is alredy setup and functional.

 ### Step 1: Setting up Replicast network